How To Change ECR Passport To Non-ECR (2023)

 Emigration clearance is a process required by the Indian government for its citizens who are seeking to work or reside abroad in specific countries for employment purposes.
 The process is aimed at regulating the emigration of Indian citizens to protect them from exploitation and to ensure that their rights and interests are protected while working overseas.

-Emigration clearance is mandatory for individuals holding an ECR passport before traveling abroad for taking up overseas employment.
-Persons holding Non-ECR (ECNR) passports or unstamped passports are not required to obtain emigration clearance.
+Emigration clearance is mandatory for individuals holding an ECR passport before travelling abroad to take up overseas employment.
+Persons holding non-ECR (ECNR) passports or unstamped passports are not required to obtain emigration clearance.

-Do ECR passport holders need emigration clearance for visit visa?
+Do ECR passport holders need emigration clearance for a visit visa?

 No, ECR passport holders going to any ECR country for purposes other than employment do not require emigration clearance.

-The Ministry of Overseas Indian Affairs (Emigration Policy Division) has allowed ECR passport holders traveling abroad for purposes others than employment to leave the country on production of valid passport, valid visa and return ticket at the immigration counters at international airports in India w.e.f.
+The Ministry of Overseas Indian Affairs (Emigration Policy Division) has allowed ECR passport holders travelling abroad for purposes other than employment to leave the country on production of a valid passport, valid visa and return ticket at the immigration counters at international airports in India w.e.f.
 1st October 2007 (source: Bureau of Immigration).

-Those travelling on visit or vacation to India on ECR passport may be required to show copy of Residence Permit during return.
+Those travelling on a visit or vacation to India on an ECR passport may be required to show a copy of the Residence Permit during return.

 Countries requiring emigration clearance